rhymesg/SRNN/README.md

 Built with Python 3.5

 - Scalable learning of the interaction between adjacent road segments and the temporal dynamics
-- Outperforms the image-based approaches using the CapsNet and CNN
 - Able to predict traffic speed of road networks different from the network used to train
+- Outperforms the image-based approaches using the CapsNet and CNN, requiring the fewer, constant number of parameters to train

 Please cite the following paper if you find this code helpful: